 While the reported incidence of leukemia has not changed much since the 1950s, more people are surviving longer thanks mainly to advances in chemotherapy.
-Childhood leukemia (ALL), for example, represents one of the most dramatic success stories of cancer treatment.
-Some 90% of children diagnosed with acute lymphoblastic leukemia attain remission, with more than half having long-term survival.
-The five-year survival rate for all patients with ALL has risen from 4% in the 1960s to more than 50% in the 1990s.
+Childhood leukemia (3 out of 4 cases in children is ALL), for example, represents one of the most dramatic success stories of cancer treatment.
+The five-year survival rate for children with ALL has risen to about 85% today.

 People with acute leukemia are likely to attain remission when chemotherapy is used as the primary treatment.
 To keep the disease under control, they will then receive consolidation chemotherapy for 1-4 months to get rid of any remaining malignant cells.